StoneStepsInc/fit/README.md

     This option instructs `fit` to compare the file modification time against the time stored in the SQLite database for each file as an indicator whether the file was changed or not, rather than to compute checksums.
-This option is intended to recover from an interrupted scan, without having to compute checksums for all files that have been processed when Ctrl-C was pressed.
+This option was originally intended to recover from an interrupted scan, but using the `-u` option works better for this.

   * `-u`

-    This option instructs `fit` to continue last scan instead of creating a new one.
-A typical use of this option will be to continue an interrupted scan or process multiple directories separately.
+    This option instructs `fit` to update the last scanset instead of creating a new one.
+A typical use of this option will be to continue an interrupted scan or process multiple directories separately, but keep them within the same scanset.

     When this option is used, all other options must be exactly the same as was in the original scan, including their order.

+    Note that the last scan record is not updated when this option is used and all additionally scanned directories will appear as if they were selected and scanned in the initial run.

   * `-i 10`